Steps to Writing an Epic Blog Post

 1. Research the Customer

 Here at Content Pros, we ask our customers to fill out an on-boarding questionnaire to help our writers get to know the clients’ content goals and expectations.
-You can review a customer’s information and general preferences by clicking on their name in an order on SPP.
+You can review a customer’s information and general preferences by clicking on their name in an order in our portal.

 2. Review the Idea Briefing